phbits/WebsiteFailedLogins/README.md

 1. Identifying failed logins when Basic or Windows authentication is used requires checking the HTTP response code only.
 A user is not redirected to a logon page such is the case when using Forms authentication.
 Thus, a client can initiate the logon process by requesting any resource within the website/application.
 If this same website/application has a resource secured to a smaller subset of users, an already authenticated user could trigger an alert by attempting to access the more secure resource they don't have permission to view.

 	> EXAMPLE: suppose a website requires an authenticated user.
 This same website has a folder '/Management' which should only be accessible by those in the Management group.
 A non-management authenticated user will get an HTTP 401 when requesting a resource in that directory.
+Repeated attempts to '/Management' could trigger an alert.

 2. Another scenario is an HTTP client that doesn't recognize the authentication header.
 Thereby making request after request resulting in an HTTP 401 and the `cs-username` being logged as `NULL`.